 This massive hole, which spans about 260 feet in diameter, was recently discovered by pilots flying over a remote area of Siberia known ominously as "the end of the world."
 Nobody yet knows how or why it formed, but a team of scientists have been flown in to investigate, reports USA Today.

-The strangely shaped orifice looks unnatural, and ever since video of the odd feature was distributed online, the Internet has been abuzz with wild conspiracy theories: Invading extraterrestrials?
+The strangely shaped orifice looks unnatural, and ever since now unavailable video of the odd feature was distributed online, the Internet has been abuzz with wild conspiracy theories: Invading extraterrestrials?
 Secret weapons tests gone wrong?
 An entrance into the underworld?
 Giant mutant worms?
 An interdimensional stargate?

 A meteorite strike has apparently been ruled out as the culprit.

 More sensible theories have also been postulated, of course.
 The most likely scenario involves some kind of explosion caused by a mixture of gas, salt and water igniting underground.
 This theory is strengthened due to the hole's proximity to a natural gas field; the region is teeming with combustible materials.
 Debris around the hole also represents signs of combustion.